jurriaan/aico/README.md

 ## Addons: Extending `aico`

-You can extend `aico` with your own custom commands using a simple addon system.
-Any executable script placed in one of the addon directories will automatically become available as a subcommand. `aico` searches for addons in the following order:
+You can extend `aico` with custom commands using a simple addon system.
+An addon can be any executable script (e.g., a shell script, Python file, or compiled binary), making the system highly flexible.

+`aico` discovers addons by searching for executables in the following directories, in order of precedence:

 1.  **Project-level addons**: `./.aico/addons/`
 2.  **User-level addons**: `~/.config/aico/addons/`

-Addons are discovered at runtime and listed in the `aico --help` output.
-Project-level addons take precedence over user-level addons with the same name.
+Addons are discovered at runtime and listed in `aico --help`.
+To provide a description for your addon, make sure it prints a single line of help text when executed with a `--usage` flag.

-An addon can provide its own help text, which will be shown in the main help output.
-For a powerful example of how to create an addon, see the `commit` script included in this repository.
-It uses `aico` to generate Conventional Commit messages from your staged changes.
+For a powerful example of how to create an addon, see the [`commit` script](.aico/addons/commit) included in this repository.
+It uses `aico` to generate Conventional Commit messages from your staged git changes.